tenforwardconsulting/jefferies_tube/README.md

 ## Usage

+### Generators

+* `rails g jefferies_tube:new_user_mailer`

+Creates `app/mailers/new_user_mailer.rb` and associated files.
+Mailer takes a user and sends a them a password reset link.
+Useful when you want to include other content for your new users that shouldn't be in the Devise password reset email.

 ### 404 Handling

 Jefferies Tube by default installs a catchall route that will render 404 for you and supress the rollbar error.
 This also allows you to create super easy custom error pages.